PKXH/movie-night-group-chat/README.md

 ## Run Procedure
 1. Start MongoDB daemon: `/usr/local/opt/mongodb-community\@3.2/bin/mongod --config /usr/local/etc/mongod.conf` (or something similar; see [MongoDB's instructions for running as a service](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/#run-mongodb-community-edition)).
 2. Start chat page service: `node index.js --port=8082 --key=chat`.
-3. Connect to chat by pointing browser at `http://xxx.xxx.xxx.xxx:8082/chat`.
+3. Connect to chat by pointing browser at `http://xxx.xxx.xxx.xxx:8082/chat` (note that the 'chat' portion of the URL can be customized by changing the `--key` parameter in the previous step).

 ## Shutdown Procedure
 1. Stop chat service with `ctrl-C`.